-The Starwood Preferred Guest® Credit Card from American Express overview
+The Starwood Preferred Guest® Credit Card from American Express: An overview

-On the downside, you’ll be earning only one point outside the SPG.
-This is rather low compared to other rewards cards, until you realize that those points can still be redeemed for up to 5 cents each.
+On the downside, you’ll be earning only 2 points per dollar spent on anything other than hotel stays.
+This rate is on the lower side, and it’s a bummer that the card offers no other bonus categories.
 Another consideration is the card’s $95 annual fee, which is waived the first year.
-But, going forward, you factor the fee into your break-even analysis.
+But going forward, you should factor the fee into your break-even analysis.

 How to get the intro bonus

 Will you be able to meet the spending requirement?
-Statistically, when you discount for non-qualifying spending, like bets, fees, withdrawals, and other cash-like transactions, only about one-third of your living expenses remains in the “qualifying purchases” category.
-So, to hit the spending goal of $1,000, your actual living expenses in this same period have to be in excess of $3,000.
+Statistically, when you remove non-qualifying spending—such as bets, fees, withdrawals, and other cash transactions—only about one-third of your living expenses will count as “qualifying purchases.”
+So to hit the spending goal of $3,000, your actual living expenses in this same period will have to exceed $9,000.

 How to earn points